Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 Right.
 We take the things we’ve cultivated in the past, change it to suit the modern age, and carry it with us into the new era.

 Later, after the Legend of KAGETSU show, AKATSUKI formally invites Ibuki to join their unit.
 By integrating Ibuki into AKATSUKI, Keito can keep its core identity, while adapting and expanding it to stay independent and survive outside pressure in the future.
-However, when Keito talks about being an equal partner with Ibuki, or taking on his "harmony" (和), he's mainly discussing the interplay between the Japanese 和 and Ibuki's American identity.
+However, when Keito talks about being an equal partner with Ibuki, or taking on his "harmony" (和), he's mainly discussing the interplay between the Japanese 和 (wa) and Ibuki's American identity.
 This makes it a cultural negotiation between two major powers (Japan and the United States), a reflection of the events that occurred during the Meiji Restoration.

 There's a major clash in the story between low-context American culture (saying what you want, making deals, clearly stating expectations) and high-context Japanese culture (leaving things unsaid, implying meaning through the way you act, relying on unspoken expectations).
 Throughout the story, Ibuki learns Japanese-style high-context behavior (such as withholding information to protect AKATSUKI), while Keito learns American-style low-context communication (being direct, assertive, and rebellious when protecting AKATSUKI).
+However, Keito does not fully Americanize AKATSUKI: he cherry-picks Ibuki's directness and innovation as tools to protect AKATSUKI's new definition of 和 (wa), mirroring Japan's "Western technology, Japanese spirit" approach.

 (Both the Okinawan and American dispositions I carry with me, mixed with the harmony* AKATSUKI brings with them.
 At a glance, it doesn’t seem like it fits, but I blend right in.
 How strange~)